Language Instruction for Newcomers to Canada

 This program serves recent immigrants to Alberta by helping them learn the English language skills needed to live, find employment, and study in Canada.
-Students of different English proficiency levels can progress at their own rate, with tutoring available .
+Students of different English proficiency levels can progress at their own rate, with the support of experienced ESL teachers.
 This program is also available to those individuals who have been in Canada for a while but need to improve their language skills to gain Canadian citizenship.

 Students are assessed by Immigrant Language and Vocational Assessment-Referral Centre in Calgary (ILVARC).
 After assessment, students can contact Columbia College and arrange to come in for registration.
 If a student is changing schools, you should bring certification of Benchmarks at registration.
 Upon completion of LINC, students may continue their education in the English as a Second Language Program at Columbia College, or they may pursue their post-secondary education elsewhere, while some may choose to go directly to employment.
 Columbia College also offers many professional programs for students who have achieved CLB 7 & 8.